namwkim/storycurve/README.md

 <a name="children" href="#children">#</a> _vis_.**children**([_accessor_])

 Sets an accessor function for children of a data point.
-Child elements are vertically stacked.
+Child elements are vertically stacked with different colors.
 If no _accessor_ is provided, returns the current accessor.
 The default accessor is as below:

 ```js
 vis.children(d=>d.characters);